 1. Avoid Retinoids

-They are powerful substances which prevent skin collagen from breaking and are found in some anti-ageing moisturisers.
+They are powerful substances that prevent skin collagen from breaking and are found in some anti-aging moisturizers.
 However tempting they may sound, moms-to-be should stay away from them.
 High doses of vitamin A during pregnancy can be harmful to an unborn child.
 And oral retinoids, such as isotretinoin (SOTRET, an acne treatment), are known to cause birth defects.

 2. Salicylic Acid is Another No-no